Scheduled reassessment

 OMB M-23-02 requires a prioritized cryptographic inventory and annual migration reporting; CNSA 2.0 sets PQC transition timelines for national-security systems; NIST IR 8547 (initial public draft) describes deprecating 112-bit security after 2030.
 Continuous monitoring keeps that inventory and reporting evidence current.

 Adversaries capture encrypted data today to decrypt at a cryptographically-relevant quantum computer.
-Every day on classical cryptography widens the exposure window — a periodic scan cannot catch a regression the day it happens.
+Every day on classical cryptography widens the exposure window — periodic review cannot catch a regression the day it happens.

 Without a continuous instrument it is harder to document progress for a board, an auditor, or a command; to catch cryptographic drift; or to show the program is on track.